 This class will run as a seminar.
 Each week, we will have a set of required readings that have been selected and distributed by me.
-The readings have been purposely chosen to fit the objectives of the course.
-Each of us will critically review these readings, think about them carefully, and reflect upon and discuss these readings within a supportive communal setting.
-All of us are expected to read all the assigned readings (about 4-6 per week), several of which will be research papers.
+The readings have been purposely chosen to fit the objectives of the

 While evaluating each paper, students should focus on: